 Gantt Chart View

 Gantt charts are a popular way to view data, especially when managing projects or tasks.
-With the Gantt chart, team members can view timelines required for each task in the project while also keeping an eye on interdependencies between projects and tasks.
+With the Gantt chart, team members can view the timelines required for each task in the project while also keeping an eye on interdependencies between projects and tasks.

 Both Airtable and Quickbase offer a Gantt chart view, but they do it differently.